MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/omnichannel-for-customer-service/greeting-message-delay-agent-connection.md

 You can add another **Message** node to explain that the call will be transferred to a representative.
 This ensures that the call won't be transferred to the representative until both messages play.

 1. Select the "plus" icon, and then select **Topic management** > **Transfer conversation**.
 1. Type the message you want the representative to hear.
-Learn more about creating and editing topics in [Use topics to design a copilot conversation](/microsoft-copilot-studio/authoring-create-edit-topics).
+Learn more about creating and editing topics, see [Use topics to design a copilot conversation](/microsoft-copilot-studio/authoring-create-edit-topics).

     :::image type="content" source="media/greeting-message-delay-agent-connection/configure-voice-message.png" alt-text="Screenshot that shows how to configure a voice agent in Copilot Studio.":::